 Many tourists visiting Spanish-speaking countries face communication difficulties.
 Let’s face it, there might be some people that speak English and will be able to help you.
 But chances are that, at some point, you’ll need to use some Spanish.
 When in Rome, do as the Romans do, right?

-To help you with this, I’ve prepared this Spanish guide for tourists with basic phrases, questions and words that you’ll use in most traveling situations.
+To help you with this, I’ve prepared this guide for tourists with basic expressions, questions and words that you’ll use in most traveling situations.
 Just remember that:

-- Many of the travel phrases in Spanish are built with ‘querer’, ‘gustar’, ‘poder’ and ‘tener’.
+- Many of these travel phrases are built with ‘querer’, ‘gustar’, ‘poder’ and ‘tener’.

-- Spanish questioning words can take you pretty far if you combine them with the appropriate vocabulary.
+- Questioning words can take you pretty far if you combine them with the appropriate vocabulary.

 - You use greetings and words to address people to sound more polite.